 - Dice the apples into small squares.

 - Melt the butter in a saucepan on a low-medium heat.
 Add the light brown sugar, cinnamon and apples and cook, stirring regularly for 8-10 minutes until the apples have softened but are still holding their shape.
-Add a splash of water if needed.
+Add a squeeze of lemon juice and taste.

 - Remove pan from heat and allow apple mixture to cool.